Stride Strong PT's Formula

 Most people with low back pain belong to one of either categories.
 Adults who are tight and inflexible in their hips and shoulders need to be coaxed to become more flexible, so joints and muscles don't lock up.
 They also tend to achieve good results from combined chiropractor adjustments, yoga and physical therapy.
 Adults who tend to be very flexible suffer from instability of joints, where they dislocate or "go out of alignment" often.
 These patients need more rigid emphasis on core and hip stability so diligence on frequent at-home exercises is a must.

-How my Physical Therapist can help
+How my Physical Therapist Can Help With Lower Back Pain

 Your PT can guide you through the proper progression of core exercises, so you don't under- or over-do it.
 We can also coach you on proper lifting and posture techniques, so you don't hurt yourself again.
 We coax your muscles to calm down with manual and stretching techniques.
 PT's are also able to readjust joints that are locked down, stuck or mal-aligned.
 We also check and treat for other strength and joint deficits in the hip and shoulders that contribute to low back pain.
 Therapy duration ranges from 1 week to several months depending on severity of issues.
 However, one thing for sure is: the longer you wait to act on it, the longer your therapy stint will be so make an appointment today.